lnochili/azure-actions-imagebuilder/README.md

 2019-05-06T13:36:34.9786039Z blob imagebuilder-vststask\webapp/18-1/webapp_1557146958741.zip is deleted
 2019-05-06T13:38:37.4884068Z delete template:  Succeeded
 ```
-The image template resource, and ‘'IT_<DestinationResourceGroup>_<TemplateName>' will be deleted.
+The image builder template resource, and ‘'IT_<DestinationResourceGroup>_<TemplateName>_XXXXXXXXX' will be deleted.

 5. when the Github action is run with nowait-mode set to 'false, it emits output varaibles listed below in the Outputs section upon completion of Image builder action.
 The $(output-image-Uri)' output variable can be used in the next task, or just take its value and build a VM.
 6. If the Github action was run with 'nowait-mode' input set to 'true', The Image builder process will be run in asynchronous mode and returns a webhook URL which can be queried to get the status of Image builder run and the output variables upon completion of the image build.

 ## How to Use this Github action
-Here are the examples of how to use this Github action for Azure Image Builder with different inputs:
+Here are few examples of how to use this Github action for Azure Image Builder with different inputs:

 ### Github action with ARM template as input

 The below example will take the ARM template as input for Image Builder, and creates an Managed Image in the west central US region.
+This workflow also injects the artifacts downloaded ( if any ), to the custom image under /tmp directory.

 ```#workflow using Image builder Action
 jobs:
   custom-image-uri: ""